matryoshka-model/matryoshka/docs/Overview.md

 ## Models

 ### How it works
-The core of Matryoshka is the model service concept: a class implementing both the [ModelInterface](../library/ModelInterface.php) (the contract for any end user service that manages a collection of related data that provides to clients the same set of handful API) and the [ModelStubInterface](../library/ModelStubInterface.php) (the contract for model stub objects that allow access to persistence related services such as the datagateway).
+The core of Matryoshka is the model service concept: a class implementing both the [ModelInterface](../library/ModelInterface.php) (the contract for any end user service that manages a collection of related data providing the same set of handful API to clients) and the [ModelStubInterface](../library/ModelStubInterface.php) (the contract for model stub objects that allow access to persistence related services such as the datagateway).

-So, Matryoshka requires that you implement your concrete [criterias](Criterias) (those strictly related to your application business logic) which act on the layer of persistence through the use of the [ModelStubInterface](../library/ModelStubInterface.php).
-The model service (that implements  [ModelStubInterface](../library/ModelStubInterface.php)) passes its same instance to the criteria objects when used with them.
+So, Matryoshka requires you implement concrete [criterias](Criterias) (those strictly related to your application business logic) which act on the layer of persistence through the use of the [ModelStubInterface](../library/ModelStubInterface.php).
+The model service (that implements  [ModelStubInterface](../library/ModelStubInterface.php)) passes its instance to the criteria objects when used with them.

 On the other hand, when you use a model service in your application, you can pass [criterias](Criterias) objects to the model service (that implements [ModelInterface](../library/ModelInterface.php)) in order to perform an operation on the data.

 ### How to use a model service
-TODO
+**[WIP]**

-### Default Model class
+### Default model class

 Matryoshka provides a ready-to-use implementation of model service: the [Model](../library/Model.php) class.
 It can be used just [configuring the model manager](Configuration.md#models).